ChronoDK/GodotBigNumberClass/README.md

 Big.setThousandName("string_value")       # Defaults to "thousand"
-Big.setThousandSeparator("string_value")  # Defaults to ".", you should set this with your localization settings Big.setDecimalSeparator("string_value")   # Defaults to ",", you should set this with your localization settings Big.setPostfixSeparator("string_value")   # Defaults to an empty string Big.setReadingSeparator("string_value")   # Defaults to an empty string
+Big.setThousandSeparator("string_value")  # Defaults to ".", you should set this with your localization settings Big.setDecimalSeparator("string_value")   # Defaults to ",", you should set this with your localization settings Big.setSuffixSeparator("string_value")   # Defaults to an empty string Big.setReadingSeparator("string_value")   # Defaults to an empty string

 Big.setDynamicNumbers(int_value)  # Defaults to 4, makes it such that values will only have four digits when dynamic_decimals is true, ie. 1,234 or 12,34